xzhuah/BlenderAddonPackageTool/README.md

 # Blender Add-on Development Framework and Packaging Tool

-This project provides a lightweight framework for developing Blender add-ons and a packaging tool.
+This project provides a lightweight, easy-to-use framework for developing and packaging Blender addons.
 The main features include:

 1. A single command to create a template add-on, facilitating quick development.
-   1The framework is designed for developing multiple addon in one project, it allows you to reuse functions across different addons, and helps you package only necessary modules into the zip file.
+1. Support developing multiple addons in one project, which allows you to reuse functions across different addons, and helps you package only necessary modules into the zip file.
 1. Allows you to run and test your add-on in Blender with a single command.
-Support hot swap for code changes.
-You can see the changes in Blender immediately after saving the code.
+Support hot swap for code updates.
+You can see the updates in Blender immediately after saving the code.
-1. A single command to package the add-on into an installable package, making it easier for users to install.
-The packaging tool automatically detects and includes any dependencies required by the add-on.
+1. A single command to package the add-on into an installable addon package, making it easier for users to install.
+The packaging tool automatically detects and includes dependencies needed for the add-on within your project.
+(Not including 3rd party libraries)
-1. Handy development tools, like an auto-load utility for automatic class loading and an internationalization (i18n) tool, to assist even new developers in creating high-quality add-ons.
+1. Provide utility functions for basic development, like an auto-load utility for automatic class loading and an internationalization (i18n) tool, to help new developers creating high-quality addons.

-Install the following external library to use this project in an IDE:
+The following external library will be installed automatically when you run the framework code, you can also install them
+manually:

 - https://github.com/nutti/fake-bpy-module
 - https://github.com/gorakhargosh/watchdog